Jacobian determinant inequality on corank 1 Carnot groups with applications

 As a general framework of our results, let $(X,d,\textsf{m})$ be a suitably regular geodesic metric measure space with topological dimension $N\in \mathbb N$ where the theory of optimal mass transportation can be successfully developed.
 Examples for such spaces include Riemannian and Finsler manifolds, see McCann \cite{McCann-GAFA} and Ohta \cite{Ohta}, the Heisenberg group $\mathbb H^n$, see Ambrosio and Rigot \cite{AR}, or even more general sub-Riemannian structures with 'well-behaved' cut locus, see Figalli and Rifford \cite{FR}.
 Let $\mu_0$ and $\mu_1$ be two probability measures on $X$ which are absolutely continuous w.r.t. the reference measure $\textsf{m}$, and let $\mu_s=(\psi_s)_\#\mu_0,$ $s\in [0,1],$ be the unique displacement interpolation measure joining $\mu_0$ and $\mu_1$ throughout the so-called $s$-intermediate optimal transport map $\psi_s:X\to X$.
 Roughly speaking, for $s\in (0,1)$ fixed, the Jacobian determinant inequality reads as

-Here, ${\rm Jac}(\psi_s)(x)$ and ${\rm Jac}(\psi)(x)$ are interpreted as the Radon-Nikodym derivatives of $\mu_s$ and of $\mu_1$ w.r.t. the reference measure $\textsf{m},$ while $\tau_{s}^{N}$ is the distortion coefficient which encodes information on the geometric structure of the space $X$.
+Here, {and in the sequel} ${\rm Jac}(\psi_s)(x)$ and ${\rm Jac}(\psi)(x)$ are interpreted as {densities, or} the Radon-Nikodym derivatives of $\mu_s$ and of $\mu_1$ w.r.t. the reference measure $\textsf{m}.$ {Note that in case when $X= \R^n$ and $\psi_s$ is differentiable at $x$ the term ${\rm Jac}(\psi_s)(x)$ can be computed as ${\rm Jac}(\psi_s)(x)= |\det D \psi_s(x) |$.
+On the other hand, the Jacobian determinant in the above sense might exist as density even in the case when $\psi_s$ is not differentiable.} The expression $\tau_{s}^{N}$ is the distortion coefficient which encodes information on the geometric structure of the space $X$.